pyrsth/PhotoCLI/README.md

 For install and run:
 ---------------------------------

-First you need python and pip.
+First you need python, pip and git.

 Install requirements: